| |

 |

-First, both persons must agree to mediate.
+First, all parties involved must agree to mediate.
 Next, make an

 guides the process so that everyone has a chance to be heard

-and leads the discussions such that the areas of property
+and leads the discussions such that all areas of concern are covered.

 The mediator is trained to manage angry and competitive feelings